Samira Makhmalbaf: Early life

 Samira Makhmalbaf was born 15 February 1980 in Tehran to filmmaker Mohsen Makhmalbaf.
-As a child, she joined her father on his film sets and watched him edit afterwards.
-In her official biography, Makhmalbaf stated that her first taste for cinema came as a 7 year old, when she played a role in her father's film The Cyclist in 1987.
+She joined her father on his film sets as a child and watched him edit afterwards.
+In her official biography, Makhmalbaf stated that her first taste for cinema came as a 7-year-old when she played a role in her father's film The Cyclist in 1987.
 Makhmalbaf left high school when she was 14 years old to study cinema in the Makhmalbaf Film House for five years.
-At the age of 20, she studied Psychology and Law at Roehampton University in London.
+At age 20, she studied Psychology and Law at Roehampton University in London.

 Career

-At the age of 17, after directing two video productions Makhmalbaf went on to direct her first feature film, La Pomme (The Apple).
+At the age of 17, after directing two video productions, Makhmalbaf went on to direct her first feature film, La Pomme (The Apple).
 She presented La Pomme at Cannes Film Festival.
-In an interview at the London Film Festival in 1998, Samira Makhmalbaf stated that she felt that The Apple owed its existence to the new circumstances and changed atmosphere that prevailed in Iran as a result of the Khatami presidency.
-The Apple was invited to more than 100 international film festivals in a period of two years, while going to the screen in more than 30 countries.
+In an interview at the London Film Festival in 1998, Samira Makhmalbaf stated that she felt that The Apple owed its existence to the new circumstances and changed atmosphere in Iran due to the Khatami presidency.
+The Apple was invited to more than 100 international film festivals in two years, and going on to the screen in more than thirty countries.
 In 2000 she was a member of the jury at the 22nd Moscow International Film Festival.

-Samira Makhmalbaf has been the winner and nominee of numerous awards.
+Samira Makhmalbaf has been the winner and nominee for numerous awards.
 She was nominated twice for Golden Palm of Cannes Film Festival for Takhté siah (Blackboards) (2001) and Panj é asr (At Five in the Afternoon) (2003).
-She won Prix du Jury of Cannes, for both films in 2001 and 2003 respectively.
+She won Prix du Jury of Cannes for both films in 2001 and 2003, respectively.
 Samira Mohmalbaf also won the Sutherland Trophy at the London Film Festival for The Apple in 1998 and the UNESCO Award at the Venice Film Festival in 2002 for 11'09"01 September 11.
-In 2003, a panel of critics at the British newspaper The Guardian named Makhmalbaf among the best 40 best directors at work today.
+In 2003, a panel of critics at the British newspaper The Guardian named Makhmalbaf among the forty best directors at work today.

-During the production of Asbe du-pa (Two Legged Horse), Makhmalbaf along with her cast and crew suffered an attack while filming in Afghanistan.
-Production came to a halt when a man who infiltrated the set as an extra tossed a hand grenade from the rooftop of a local bazaar.
+During the production of Asbe du-pa (Two Legged Horse), Makhmalbaf and her cast and crew suffered an attack while filming in Afghanistan.
+Production stopped when a man who infiltrated the set as an extra tossed a hand grenade from the rooftop of a local bazaar.
 The attack severely injured six cast members and killed a horse.
-In an interview Makhmalbaf stated, "I saw little boys falling to the ground and the whole street was full of blood...
+In an interview, Makhmalbaf stated: "I saw little boys falling to the ground, and the whole street was full of blood...
 My first thought was that I wouldn't see my father anymore."
 Determined to carry on, Makhmalbaf completed her film and held the initial release in 2008 in France.

-After the completion of Asbe du-pa, Makhmalbaf earned nominations at various international film festivals.
-Ultimately winning awards at Ghent International Film Festival, San Sebastián International Film Festival, and Tallinn Black Nights Film Festival.
+After completing Asbe du-pa, Makhmalbaf earned nominations at various international film festivals, ultimately winning awards at Ghent International Film Festival, San Sebastián International Film Festival and Tallinn Black Nights Film Festival.